 There is nothing better than a job that you love and are passionate about.
-This week we go Behind the Lens with FM Chan, also known as @fm.feed on Instagram, and asked him to share more about his passion for his job, and the key to a perfect food photo.
+This week we go Behind the Lens with Rex, also known as @fm.feed on Instagram, and asked him to share more about his passion for his job, and the key to a perfect food photo.

 Can you tell us a bit more about yourself?
 What do you do besides your passion for food?